 Write to your MEP

 You can also write to your MEP, and you can find out who they are on the European Parliament website.
-MEPs will play an important role in the Brexit negotiations, so it is well worth your while to write to them (apart from the UKIP MEPS!).
+MEPs will play an important role in the Brexit negotiations, so it is well worth your while to write to them (apart from the waste-of-space Brexit Party MEPS!).

 Write to a member of the House of Lords